Nature follows seasons and cycles.

-If n=1s anything to go by, the theory seems to be working pretty well for Cian (pictures below).
+If n=1s are anything to go by, the theory seems to be working pretty well for Cian (pictures below).

-There is a ton of insights in Cian’s intriguing infographic below that I think are discussing in more detail.
+There is a ton of insights in Cian’s intriguing infographic below that I think are worth discussing in more detail.
 I know I didn’t see them all at first.

 Body fat is what most people are interested in, so we’ll start by looking at how thinking seasonally affects body fat levels.

 Our food and temperature environment is pretty stable these days thanks to fossil fuels, synthetic chemical fertilisers, modern agricultural practices and the invention of air conditioners and refrigerators.
 Humans have done a fantastic job of overcoming the threats of food scarcity and environmental pressures.

 However, in days past our calorie intake and body fat levels would have fluctuated with the seasons so that we: